Johboh/HomeAssistantEntities/README.md

 # HomeAssistantEntities
-Library for providing sensors and actuators to Home Assistant using MQTT.
+Arduino library for providing sensors and actuators to Home Assistant using MQTT.

 Home Assistant has a well defined way of defining sensors and actuators using MQTT.
 This library register a device with one or mulitple sensors and provide a way to publish new values for them, as well as listen for commands from Home Assistant.